nkbooth/CallsignToolkit/CallsignToolkit/README.md

 None yet.

 ## HamCallDevLookup : CallSignToolkit.LookupDetails
-Extends the base lookup class to provide a lookup method for the API provided by https://hamcall.dev.
-This API is free and loads quickly, but provides only US based callsign lookups.
+Extends the base lookup class to provide a lookup method for the API provided by [HamCall.dev](https://hamcall.dev).
+This API is free and loads quickly, but currently provides only US based callsign lookups.

 ### Extended properties
 #### HamCallDevLicense : CallsignToolkit.License